Skip to content

 If data_type, axes and tile_size are not provided, the training configuration parameters will be used, with the patch_size instead of tile_size.

-Test-time augmentation (TTA) can be switched off using the tta_transforms parameter.
+Test-time augmentation (TTA) can be switched on using the tta_transforms parameter.
 The TTA augmentation applies all possible flip and 90 degrees rotations to the prediction input and averages the predictions.
 TTA augmentation should not be used if you did not train with these augmentations.

 Note that if you are using a UNet model and tiling, the tile size must be divisible in every dimension by 2**d, where d is the depth of the model.
 This avoids artefacts arising from the broken shift invariance induced by the pooling layers of the UNet.
 If your image has less dimensions, as it may happen in the Z dimension, consider padding your image.